-- preventively, to deploy upon adoption of the Model and subsequent amendments the most appropriate measures to prevent offences, with reasonable certainty (advisory approach); - concurrently, to verify that daily conduct effectively complies with codified standards; - retrospectively, to ascertain how such offence could have occurred and who committed it (inspection approach).
+- preventively, to deploy upon adoption of the Model and subsequent amendments the most appropriate measures to prevent, with reasonable certainty, the commission of Offences (advisory approach); - concurrently, to verify that daily conduct effectively complies with codified standards; - retrospectively, to ascertain how an offence of these types could have occurred and who committed it (inspection approach).

-From the point of view of the continuity of action requirement, the Supervisory Body must use its investigative powers to constantly monitor compliance with the Model and ensure its implementation and update, representing a constant point of reference for all of the Company's personnel.
+With regard to continuity of action requirement, the Supervisory Body must use its investigative powers to constantly monitor compliance with the Model and ensure its implementation and updating, representing a constant point of reference for all of the Company's personnel.